rossana87/Project_4/README.md

 ```

-* The User Serializer is designed to handle the serialization and deserialization of a user data, including custom validation and password hashing.
+* The User serializer is designed to handle the serialization and deserialization of a user data, including custom validation and password hashing.
 There is an option for strengthening the password as well, which I commented out for all the testing that I was doing, but it is a good option to have.
-* Afterwards, I hashed the password using Django's in-built make_password function, and stored it back on the data object.
+* Then, I hashed the password using Django's in-built make_password function, and stored it back on the data object.
 This will become the serializer.data property and will ultimately get stored in the database.
 * Finally the User Model will get back with the following fields (id, username, email, first name, last name, password and password confirmation).

-In addition to the Serializers, when there is a relationship between the models, such a foreign key, in my case, I can populate related fields to include the related model’s data in the serialization process.
+In addition to the Serializers, when there is a relationship between the models, such a foreign key in my case, I can populate related fields to include the related model’s data in the serialization process.
 This allows me to retrieve and display information from related models in a nested form and provide more comprehensive data.

 3. Populated Cali Serializer